Thymol

 Thymol (also known as 2-isopropyl-5-methylphenol, IPMP), C10H14O, is a monoterpenoid, phenol derivative of p-cymene, isomeric with carvacrol.
 It occurs naturally in oil of thyme and is extracted from Thymus vulgaris (common thyme), ajwain, and various other plants, as a white crystalline substance with a pleasant aromatic odor.

 Thymol provides the distinctive flavor of the culinary herb thyme, also produced from T. vulgaris.
 Thymol is only slightly soluble in water at neutral pH, but due to deprotonation of the phenol, it is highly soluble in alcohols, other organic solvents, and strongly alkaline aqueous solutions.

 Chemical synthesis

-Thymol is produced by the alkylation of m-cresol and propene.
+Thymol is produced by the alkylation of m-cresol with propene.